DevExpress-Examples/winforms-grid-move-cell-using-drag-drop/Readme.md

 * Select a data cell that you want to move.
 * Point to the cell's bottom border.
-* When the pointer becomes a move pointer, drag the cell to another location.
+* When the pointer becomes a multi-arrow move pointer, drag the cell to another location.

 ## See Also